Multipacker/framed/README.md

 Framed is released under the [MIT License].

-Portions of this software are licensed under the [FreeType Project LICENSE] and are copyright © 2024 The FreeType Project ([www.freetype.org]).
+This software uses FreeType which is licensed under the [FreeType Project LICENSE] and is copyright © 2024 The FreeType Project ([www.freetype.org]).
 All rights reserved.

+This software uses SDL 2 which is licensed under the [zlib license].

 [FreeType Project LICENSE]: https://github.com/freetype/freetype/blob/master/docs/FTL.TXT